 Companies that are building their own gardens are investing in the long game of earning an audience.
 This garden is an extension of their brand; a way to produce stories that are not being told elsewhere, to own a narrative and carve out a niche where they become a go-to resource.

-By producing your own stories that get shared, you save money on outbound leads.
+By producing your own stories that get talked about, you save money on outbound leads.
 You depend less on market forces and the whims of platforms.
 You don’t have to rely on earned media ever again.
 Instead, you have your own ecosystem.
 You stay on top of people's minds and live in their conversations.

 But a huge percentage of a company’s budget is used for traditional advertising.
 Why?
 Our world was built on advertising.
 Numbers are legit and it's an established game that works.
 Facebook and Google, originally viewed as these magical tools for searching knowledge and finding connections, harvested data and became efficient (if intrusive) elegant advertising engines.
 They have all the power because of audience.
 Want access to that audience?
 The best data and analytics?
 Pay up.
 It's far easier for a decision-maker at a company to point to advertising as the avenue where money is going out and coming back in.

 In order to shift customer perception so they can understand who you are and where you're going, you have to consistently tell new stories.